oscargicast/ml4t/README.md

-# Machine Learning for Trading Sample Code
+# CHAPTER 3: Learning Algorithms for Trading